shreychhabra33/Final_SQL_Course/README.md

 4. Let's suppose I have customers tables with customer_id, customer_name , salary, address, email, and phone and our clients need to change the customer_name columns what is your approach for solved these problems ?
 5. Why we use  IF EXISTS or IF NOT EXISTS in SQL queries?
 6. How do understand ADD and MODIFY Commands in Mysql?

+## 07-Feb
+1. How to Create Database abc if this database have already exists ?
+2. Write a commands display all database name ?
+3. Created Students table with id,s_name, age,email, phone and address attributes makes sure id is primary key and any columns have never store null values?
+4. What is output of the code ( select * from students )
+5. Explane this SQL query ( Truncate table ABC; )
+6. What is advantage or disadvantage of using drop commands ?

+7.